How to Release an Album Independently

 Should I release singles before the album?

 Yes, in most cases.
 Two or three lead singles build streams, playlist placements and audience before launch, so the full album lands on an already-warm fanbase rather than starting from zero on release day.
+If you have fewer finished tracks, the same logic applies to releasing an EP.

 Does each album track need its own ISRC?